 The Role of Public Relations in Cybersecurity

-Public Relation departments are on the front lines of reputation management and brand protection.
+Public relations departments play a central role in reputation stewardship.
 While traditionally not responsible for cybersecurity measures, PR departments have a vested interest in ensuring the brand’s digital presence is secure.
 A cybersecurity breach or domain hijacking can quickly undermine marketing efforts, causing customers to lose trust in the brand.
 For this reason, PR departments must understand the risks associated with poor cybersecurity practices, particularly around email security and domain protection.

 By collaborating with IT and cybersecurity teams, PR teams can better understand how to protect their brand’s image online.
 For example, if the PR team is aware of DMARC and the importance of setting it to “reject,” they can help ensure that the company’s domain cannot be easily spoofed by malicious actors.
 In addition, a properly implemented DMARC policy will help ensure emails land in Inboxes as opposed to Junk folders.
 With this kind of alignment between departments, businesses can proactively create a stronger, more unified defense against reputational threats, while improving the overall perception of the brand.